gmsaas Commands

 Stop an Instance

 Stops the specified instance.
-The command returns to shell once the instance is fully stopped unless the --no-wait option is set.
+The command returns to shell once the instance is fully stopped.
+The command returns to shell immediately unless the --no-wait option is set.

-> Tip: To easily stop all your running instances, you can combine this command with --quiet or -q option and xargs. > For example:
+> Tip: To easily stop all your running instances, combine this command with --quiet or -q and xargs.

 No output.